ArthurDanjou/artsite/content/projects/artstudies.md

 ## Technologies & Tools

 - **[Python](https://www.python.org)**: A high-level, interpreted programming language, widely used for data science, machine learning, and scientific computing.
-- **[R](https://www.r-project.org)**: A statistical computing environment, perfect for data analysis and visualization.
+- **[R](https://www.r-project.org)**: A statistical computing environment, well suited for data analysis and visualization.
 - **[Jupyter](https://jupyter.org)**: Interactive notebooks combining code, results, and rich text for reproducible research.
 - **[Pandas](https://pandas.pydata.org)**: A data manipulation library providing data structures and operations for manipulating numerical tables and time series.
 - **[NumPy](https://numpy.org)**: Core package for numerical computing with support for large, multi-dimensional arrays and matrices.
 - **[SciPy](https://www.scipy.org)**: A library for advanced scientific computations including optimization, integration, and signal processing.
-- **[Scikit-learn](https://scikit-learn.org)**: A robust library offering simple and efficient tools for machine learning and statistical modeling, including classification, regression, and clustering.
+- **[Scikit-learn](https://scikit-learn.org)**: A library offering simple and efficient tools for machine learning and statistical modeling, including classification, regression, and clustering.
-- **[TensorFlow](https://www.tensorflow.org)**: A comprehensive open-source framework for building and deploying machine learning and deep learning models.
+- **[TensorFlow](https://www.tensorflow.org)**: An open-source framework for building and deploying machine learning and deep learning models.
 - **[Keras](https://keras.io)**: A high-level neural networks API, running on top of TensorFlow, designed for fast experimentation.
 - **[Matplotlib](https://matplotlib.org)**: A versatile plotting library for creating high-quality static, animated, and interactive visualizations in Python.
 - **[Plotly](https://plotly.com)**: An interactive graphing library for creating dynamic visualizations in Python and R.